vaido-world/C-Language/Tiny C compiler/[Windows API] WinAPI Win32/winuser_WM_SETTINGCHANGE/README.md

 **Update:** `USERPROFILE=C:\Users\user` is also available to the the Command Prompt.
 This is a perfect location for temporary immmediate initiation.

+**Update2:** .lnk files are not accepted by command prompt by default as executables.
+It's best to make batch file that would launch the needed program.

 **Resolution:** Before the PATH variable is updated, to make immediate access of tcc.exe to the current Command Prompt Windows:
 Shortcuts to the tcc.exe can be made in the `C:/Windows` or `C:/Windows/System32` folders.